Octokit

 You’ll need:

-- Basic familiarity with the Octokit editor (if this is your first time, try the 5-minute onboarding game first)
+• Basic familiarity with the Octokit editor (if this is your first time, try watching our 5-minute tutorial first)

 How to do it:

-Your scoretrack now has a marker at the 1,000-point mark.
+Your scoretrack now has a marker at the 980-point mark – this will be the initial mark for player that scream “Something is about to happen!”
 Nothing happens there yet — we’ll attach the villain NPC next.

 Step 2: Place an NPC at the Checkpoint (3 minutes)